 I got my start working in sports radio, and gained experience working with high level clients, partners and owners providing suite service for the Golden State Warriors.
 As part of the Social Functions team within our Special Services Department, I assist with the coordination of business critical meetings and large NBA events; including Finals, All-Star and Global Games.

-One of the greatest things about leading People & Culture is that we have the opportunity to interact with every part of the NBA organization.
+One of the greatest things about leading Human Resources is that we have the opportunity to interact with every part of the NBA organization.
 We are in the unique position to partner with leaders across every department which enables us to see the place from all vantage points.
 From those focused on business strategy, to those increasing fan engagement, to those who drive the game itself, we are responsible for providing insights, information and solutions, to address the wide variety of people and culture challenges that our organization faces.
 We are the enablers to attract, retain, develop, engage and motivate our people, our culture and our brand.

 As Director of Visual Strategy and Presentation at the NBA, I implement creative branded interior spaces and corporate presentations at the league’s celebrated events.
 These visually immersive spaces are designed to enhance our fans’ experience.
 Working at the NBA is professionally fulfilling because I’m challenged to bring my best game every day.